senner008/Class12/HTMLCSSWeek_1/readme.md

 ## Exercise 4

 You have been hired to create a website for at company.
 It has to have the structure that is depicted below.
 Hint : use the float property
 The design is supposed to fill the entire page.
-Add different colored borders to each part of the layout
+Add different colored borders to each part of the layout.

 ![alt text](https://github.com/senner007/temp/blob/master/img_sem_elements.png "Logo Title Text 1")